-his September, at a highly anticipated event, Apple released the fourth version of its wildly popular Apple Watch.
+This September, at a highly anticipated event, Apple released the fourth version of its wildly popular Apple Watch.
 The biggest change?
-This next generation device comes with some conspicuous health tracking additions: low heart rate detection and a built-in electrocardiogram (ECG) for the people who are concerned about their vitals.
+The Apple Watch Series 4 comes with some conspicuous health tracking additions: low heart rate detection and a built-in electrocardiogram (ECG) for the people who are concerned about their vitals.
 This is the first time a directly integrated health feature has been built into a smartwatch.
 A bigger, beautiful screen and a thinner body make it more impressive than past models.

 Design and Features

 Two sizes are offered in the newest Apple Watch: 40mm and 44mm.
 The expanded display is the most obvious selling point for Series 4.
 Bezels are stripped away in both models and screens nearly brought to the edges.
 The smaller 40mm version of Series 4 has a 394 x 324 display and the 44mm version has an even bigger 368 x 448 OLED panel, which not only looks beautiful but is also great for accessibility.
 The larger display is an upgrade in every way.

 New watch faces were designed to take advantage of the extra space with more graphic information now available at a glance.

 The new digital crown allows a more responsive feel and makes it easier for you to flip through the items on your watch.

 The microphone has been placed between the two buttons and moved away from the speaker to prevent echo in calls.
 The speaker was upgraded in Series 4 to boost more volume and is louder than its predecessors.
 This will help reduce distortion during phone calls.
 Sound is quite good and a louder speaker allows you to hear it without holding the device close to your ear.

 There were issues found with LTE and the Apple Watch Series 3.
 They solved this issue and no major problems are observed with the latest device.